Operators and functions to use in Cedar

 Usage: <entity> is <entity-type>

-Boolean operator that evaluates to true if the left operand is an entity that has the specified entity type and evaluates to false if the left operand is an entity that does not have the specified entity type.
+boolean operator that evaluates to true if the left operand is an entity that has the specified entity type and evaluates to false if the left operand is an entity that does not have the specified entity type.
 Evaluating (and validating) an is expression where the type of an expression that is not an entity results in an error.
 Validation can also fail if the RHS is not a known entity type (given in the schema).

 Using is is helpful when knowing the type of an entity ensures that it has particular attributes or entity relationships.
 For example, suppose that for requests with action Action::"view", the principal always has type User, but the resource could have type Photo or type User, and only entities of type Photo have an owner attribute.
 Then we might write the following policy.